ossrs/oryx/DEVELOPER.md

 The following are the update records for the SRS Stack server.

 * v5.12
-    * Refine conf to config. v5.12.1
+    * Refine local variable name conf to config. v5.12.1
+    * Add forced exit on timeout for program termination. v5.12.1
 * v5.11
     * VLive: Decrease the latency for virtual live. v5.11.1
     * Live: Refine multiple language. v5.11.2